ifyouseewendy/ifyouseewendy.github.io/source/resume/index.markdown

 + Solid knowledge of Data Structure and Algorithm.
 + Solid knowledge of code refactoring, performance optimizing, design pattens, network and OO programming.

+## Self-Summary

++ I'm an enthusiastic and diligent staff.
+Work hard to make job done, and also think hard to keep efficiency.
++ Technically, my goal is to go deep in Web development.
+Focusing on Ruby and Rails as a breakpoint, and learning all the other interesting topics in Web.
++ Personally, always remind myself to be a humble learner, with a little patience and a lot of desire.

 ## Reference